 No. If you are a non-resident and hold a license from another state, this does not affect your license.

 If you have a “military” driver license or a regular license that remains in effect for the length of your service even though the expiration date has passed, you should carry your military identification card as evidence that the license is valid.
 A spouse or dependent child should carry their dependent identification card.
 Domestic partners should carry proof of their relation to the military personnel.

 Yes.
-Your new enhanced driver license will expire in 5 years, but we will keep the “military” indicator on your driving record.
-For more information about upgrading to an enhanced driver license, see “Can I get an EDL/EID if I have a ‘military’ license?” in the EDL/EID Frequently Asked Questions.
+We will keep the “military” indicator on your driving record.
+To see about upgrading to an enhanced driver license: “Can I get an EDL/EID if I have a ‘military’ license?” in the EDL/EID Frequently Asked Questions.

 Yes.
 For information adding a motorcycle endorsement see “How to get your endorsement or permit: Motorcycles (2-wheel)”.